pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 Multi-GPU Training in Pure PyTorch
 ==================================
-Note that this method is deprecated in liue of CuGraph, the recommended multi-gpu method, see https://github.com/rapidsai/cugraph.
+Note that this method is deprecated in liue of CuGraph, the recommended multi-gpu method.
+See `CuGraph Examples Repo <https://github.com/rapidsai/cugraph-gnn/tree/main/python/cugraph-pyg/cugraph_pyg/examples>`_.

 For many large scale, real-world datasets, it may be necessary to scale-up training across multiple GPUs.